uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 ### Binding to custom properties

-We can set custom properties to our components to set it in a component we have to implement a decorator.
-This will be accessible by outers components.
+We can set custom properties to our components to pass data to into our component from the parent.
+In a component we have to implement a decorator that will be accessible by parents components.

 -   @Input('alias') by default alias name it's the name of the attribute of the class.